wso2-attic/ballerina-integrator/README.md

 import ballerina/log;
 import ballerina/mime;
 import ballerina/io;

 // Client endpoint to communicate with company recruitment service
+//"http://www.mocky.io" is used to create mock services endpoint http:Listener comEP {
+    port: 9090
+};

+// Client endpoint to communicate with company recruitment service
 //"http://www.mocky.io" is used to create mock services